robryanx/php-oara/README.md

 Networks Supported
 -------

-The list of supported networks so far is:
+The list of supported networks for Publishers so far is:

 * [Affiliate Window](http://www.affiliatewindow.com/)